 Making these Pickles

 Opt for fresh and plump turmeric and ginger.
-Use the edge of a spoon remove the thin, paper skins from both.
+Use the edge of a dry spoon to remove the thin, paper skins from both.
 Cut off any hard, knobby bits.

-Slice the rhizomes thinly, or if you like, cut them into julienne.
+Use a sharp knife or mandoline to cut the rhizomes into thin slices, or if you like, cut them into julienne.
 Or do some of each.
 Transfer to a mixing bowl.

 Toss to combine well, cover the bowl, and allow it to sit at room temperature for 6-8 hours or overnight.
-Use a spoon to toss occasionally to keep the solids coated with liquid.
+Use a spoon to toss occasionally to keep the solids coated with pickling brine.
 (Not while you’re sleeping, though!)

 Transfer everything to a glass jar for storage.
 Refrigerate, and shake jar occasionally during the first week or so.